-19. Capital Lease
+19. Capital Leases

-December 31 2011
+December 31, 2012

-Minimum Present

-Lease Value of
+Minimum Lease Payment Present Value of MLP

-Payment MLP

-Within one year 61 59
+Within one year 55 51

-After one year but not more than five years 163 141
+After one year but not more than five years 121 87

-After more than five years -
+After more than five years - -

-Total Minimum Lease Payments 224 200
+Total Minimum Lease Payments 176 138

-The capital leases relate to certain industrial equipment (forklifts, front-end loader and vehicles) that Almonty leases.
+The capital leases relate to certain equipment (forklifts, front-end loader and vehicles).
 Ownership of the equipment reverts to Almonty at the end of each lease.
-The leases carry an implied interest rate of between 2.75% and 4.50% and, in addition to the minimum lease payments, include operating payments related to maintenance, service and insurance that total \$6 in 2012 and \$3 in 2013, after which time the leases associated with these operating payments will have expired.
+The leases carry an implied interest rate of between 2.75% and 8.50% and, in addition to the minimum lease payments, include operating payments related to maintenance, service and insurance that totalled \$2 during the 3 months ended December 31, 2012 and will total \$1 during the remainder of the 2013 fiscal year, after which time the leases associated with these operating payments will have expired.